ECPA Christian Book Award Winner

 Preaching's Preacher's Guide to the Best Bible Reference

-Here is a self-contained reference library of information and perspective essential to exploring Jesus and the Gospels.
-This volume bridges the gap between scholars and those pastors, teachers, students and interested readers who want thorough treatments of key topics in an accessible and summary format.
+This volume is a self-contained reference library of information and perspective that is essential to exploring Jesus and the Gospels.
+It bridges the gap between scholars and those pastors, teachers, students and interested readers who want thorough treatments of key topics in an accessible and summary format.
 Articles cover each Gospel, major themes in the Gospels, key episodes in the life of Jesus, significant background topics, as well as issues and methods of interpretation.

 Reference volumes in the IVP Bible Dictionary Series provide in-depth treatment of biblical and theological topics in an accessible, encyclopedia format, including cross-sectional themes, methods of interpretation, significant historical or cultural background, and each Old and New Testament book as a whole.